Aryan-04-afk/Fake-News-Detection/README.md

-Download the necessary Node modules yourself.
+Download the dependencies using npm install in the terminal.